MartaMalb/Terraform-X-Minecraft/lab_2/README.md

 }
 ```

-We created a list of coordinates in our locals and we use `for_each` to create a resource for every coordinate available.
-You can now run the command below followed by `yes`
+We've created a list of coordinates in our locals, and we use `for_each` to create a resource for every coordinate available.
+You can now run the command below followed by `yes`:

 ```bash
 terraform apply